In all the years I worked in Hollywood, I never once asked for an autograph.

 Because I’m an idiot.

-I quickly showed him my son’s Power Point presentation and whipped out a Sharpie for him to sign it, but waited ’til later to use my back as a table top so he could because he did something unexpected.
+I quickly showed him my son’s Power Point presentation and whipped out a Sharpie for him to sign it–waiting ’til later to use my back as a table top so he could but, then, he did something unexpected.

 He started reading it.